Ventisquero Colgante Glacier: Visiting Queulat National Park, Chile

-Public Transport– Public transportation in the area is limited but it can be done.
+Public transportation in the area is limited but it can be done.
 Any bus going up or down the Austral Highway, from Coyhaique to Chaiten for example, will be able to drop you off at the Ventisquero entrance to Queulat National Park.
 Just make sure to warn the driver where you’d like to get off.

 Your accommodation will easily be able to sort out a tour for you.
 The day tour is rather long and normally includes breakfast and lunch.
 Some also include the boat tour of the lake into which the glacier feeds in Queulat National Park.

 Ventisquero Colgante is a sight that really has to be seen to be believed- a glacier perched precariously on a mountain shelf with two waterfalls of meltwater flowing down ferociously into the glacial lake below.
-Its one of the most beautiful and accessible glaciers in Chile and one of the highlights of Northern Patagonia.
+It’s one of the most beautiful and accessible glaciers in Chile and one of the highlights of Northern Patagonia.

 This entrance is right by the Carretera Austral.
 This sector of the park has three viewpoints, two right by the car park and the best one, a short trek away.

-Towards the top, you’ll also find a stream that flows down the trail for about 20m so take care navigating this or, like me, you’ll end up doing the rest of the trek with a soaked shoe!
+Towards the top, you’ll also find a stream that flows down the trail for about 20m so take care navigating this or, like me, you’ll end up doing the rest of the trek with a soaked boot!

 Upon descending down to the suspension bridge you can then take the trail to the right which leads to the lake that the glacier feeds.
 At the lake, you’ll be able to see the glacier again at a distance and have the opportunity to do a boat trip for a different view.

 Boat trips cost $10,000 per person and take you out across the lake from where you are able to see the glacier from below.
 The view is spectacular- you’re surrounded by mountains on all sides, water flowing down them into the lake and in front of you the otherworldly Ventisquero Colgante.

 If you do have some time left then you may also want to check out the last viewpoint left- directly north of the car park from which you can see a very small glacier indeed.
 Don’t worry if you miss this, however, you’ve already seen the best viewpoints.